Coworking Space Etiquette: Rules to Live By

 Managing Tech, Privacy, and Access in Coworking Spaces

-Digital and physical boundaries represent the unspoken contract that protects everyone’s work and privacy.
-We treat security not as an inconvenience but as the foundation for productive collaboration.
-Proper access control enables members to focus without worrying about their equipment or data.
+Digital and physical boundaries are the contract that protects everyone’s work and privacy in a coworking space.
+Treat security as a practical necessity: proper access control and device habits let members focus without worrying about data or equipment loss.

-Your personal access credentials form the first line of defense.
-Never share key cards or codes—this compromises everyone’s safety.
-Report lost credentials immediately to maintain building security.
+Your personal access credentials are for you only—never share key cards or codes.
+Report lost credentials immediately to preserve building security and make sure management can revoke access promptly.

 Ensuring Secure Device and Data Usage